Khonor199/TH-Dashboard/README.md

 #### **Overview**
 This dashboard was created at the request of the Trading House Director to provide a comprehensive view of business performance.
 It includes all key metrics necessary for monitoring and decision-making, such as GMV, OTIF, order fulfillment, product categories, and delivery performance.

+This dashboard is highly specialized in the 1877 catalog, which is defined as a trading house catalog.

 ---

 ### 📌 **Main Sections**